mwbrulhardt/canapi/docs/source/walkthrough.md

     return r.json()
 ```

 All function signatures are the same now.
-The keyword arguments of the functions are passed directly to the sessions `request` method.
+The keyword arguments of the functions are passed directly to the session's request method.
 Some of the issues have now been addressed, but others still remain.
-We still need to solve the logical grouping problem and not repeat ourselves.
-Resolving these issues any further are beyond the scope of this walkthrough of the library.
+We still need to solve the logical grouping problem as well as not repeating ourselves.
+Resolving these issues any further is beyond the scope of this walkthrough of the library.
 You can check out the final resolutions in the library code.
-But to show the utility of the library, we will write the equivalent client api of the code above using the library.
+But to show the utility of the library, we will write the equivalent client api of the code above.

 ```python
 polygon = cp.from_config({